top of page

 Documentation became the arbiter of success.

-If our politicians thought all this paperwork would be confined to the non-teaching elements in education, they were sadly misguided.
+If our politicians thought all this paperwork would be confined to the non-instruction portions of a teacher's workday, they were sadly misguided.
+Very little of a teacher's day should be spent on paperwork, ideally.
+Most of it should be in presentation mode.

-Another requirement was the revamping of teacher evaluation schemes to include so-called 'performance-based' protocols.
-School districts are then issued an annual report card, affecting the federal funding they receive.
+Another requirement of NCLB was the revamping of teacher evaluation schemes to include so-called 'performance-based' protocols, an aspect that heavily influenced a school's AYP.
+School districts as a whole were then issued an annual report card, affecting the federal funding they receive.

 The number of non-teaching personnel added at the district-level increased significantly, and a large portion of the annual budget was allocated to the personnel necessary to administer these new activities.